AGM-158 JASSM: Problematic development

 In 1999, powered flight tests of the missile began.
 These were successful, and production of the JASSM began in December 2001.
 The weapon began operational testing and evaluation in 2002.
 Late that year, two missiles failed tests and the project was delayed for three months before completing development in April 2003.
 Two more launches failed, this time as a result of launcher and engine problems.
-In July 2007, a $68 million program to improve JASSM reliability and recertify the missile was approved by the Pentagon.
+In July 2007, a $68 million program to improve JASSM reliability and recertify the missile was approved by the Department of Defense.
 A decision on whether to continue with the program was deferred until spring 2008.
 Lockheed agreed to fix the missiles at its own cost and tightened up its manufacturing processes.

 On 27 August 2009, David Van Buren, assistant secretary of the Air Force for acquisition, said that there would be a production gap for the JASSM while further tests were held.
 Further tests in 2009 were more successful however, with 15 out of 16 rounds hitting the intended target, well above the 75% benchmark set for the test.
 This cleared JASSM for entry into service.
 The United States Air Force plans to acquire up to 4,900 AGM-158 missiles.
-Meanwhile, the United States Navy had originally planned to acquire 453 AGM-158 missiles but instead pulled out of the program in favor of retaining the proven AGM-84 SLAM-ER.
+Meanwhile, the United States Navy had originally planned to acquire 453 AGM-158 missiles but instead pulled out of the program in favor of retaining the proven AGM-84H/K SLAM-ER.

 Foreign sales

 Australia

 In 2006 the Australian government announced the selection of the Lockheed Martin JASSM to equip the Royal Australian Air Force's F/A-18 Hornet fighters.
 This announcement came as part of a program to phase out the RAAFs F-111C strike aircraft, replacing the AGM-142 Popeye stand off missile and providing a long-range strike capability to the Hornets.
-JASSM was selected over the SLAM-ER after the European Taurus KEPD 350 withdrew its tender offer, despite the KEPD 350 being highly rated in the earlier RFP process, due to their heavily involvement in the series preparation for the German Air Force, their troop trials in South Africa and their final negotiations with the Spanish Air Force which finally led to a contract.
-As of mid-2010 the JASSM is in production for Australia and will soon enter service.
+JASSM was selected over the SLAM-ER after the European Taurus KEPD 350 withdrew its tender offer, despite the KEPD 350 being highly rated in the earlier RFP process, due to their heavy involvement in the series preparation for the German Air Force, their troop trials in South Africa and their final negotiations with the Spanish Air Force which finally led to a contract.
+As of mid-2010 the JASSM was in production for Australia and was planned then to enter service soon.